Chrysler Sebring: Coupe (1995–2000)

-Succeeding the Chrysler LeBaron coupe, the 1995-2000 Sebring Coupe was a significant departure from the sedan and convertible, alongside which it was marketed.
-Styled by Chrysler and manufactured at the Mitsubishi plant in Normal, Illinois — the Coupe was a restyled variant of the Mitsubishi Eclipse (and it's rebadged variants, the Eagle Talon, Mitsubishi Galant, and Dodge Avenger), all sharing the same Mitsubishi platform.
+Succeeding the Chrysler LeBaron coupe, the Sebring Coupe was a significant departure from the sedan and convertible, alongside which it was marketed.
+Styled by Chrysler and manufactured at the Mitsubishi plant in Normal, Illinois — the Coupe was built on the same Mitsubishi platform as the Mitsubishi Eclipse (and its rebadge, the Eagle Talon), Mitsubishi Galant, and Dodge Avenger),.

 The first generation Coupe was introduced in April 1995, several months after the related Dodge Avenger.
 Despite its similarities to the Avenger, Chrysler's suspension was more softly tuned.
 LXi models further benefited from rear sway bars, a slightly different tuned fully independent suspension, along with 17-inch wheels wrapped with Goodyear Eagle performance tires.
 The Coupe featured seating for five and a trunk volume comparable to contemporary mid-size coupes.
 Trunk capacity was similar to that of many mid-size cars, capable of handling more than one set of golf clubs.
 At the time of its introduction, the Sebring sported a crosshair grille, recalling the original Chrysler 300 letter series.
 The grille was non-functional, with the lower half under the bumper used for airflow intake in a "bottom breather" function.